-National Overview - September 2011
+National Climate Report - September 2011

 NCEI added Alaska climate divisions to its nClimDiv dataset on Friday, March 6, 2015, coincident with the release of the February 2015 monthly monitoring report.
 For more information on this data, please visit the Alaska Climate Divisions FAQ.